RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog: Comparison to other cluster catalogs

 \subsection{Planck-PSZ2}

 The Planck PSZ2 \citep{PSZ2} catalog is the second catalog of SZE selected sources derived from the Planck dataset.
 It contains 1,653 sources with an expected purity of at least 83\%; of these, 1,203 are considered to be optically confirmed.
-Only 1,261 PSZ2 sources fall within our MARDELS footprint.
+Only 1,261 PSZ2 sources fall within our RASS-MCMF footprint.
 The median positional uncertainties of the PSZ2 sources is comparably large ($\approx$2.4~arcmin); we therefore adopt a cross-matching radius of 5 arcminutes.
 We find 881 matches to 2RXS sources, of which 842 have a match to the 90\% purity sample and an additional 12 systems make the \fcont\ selection threshold but are rejected as likely AGN or stellar sources.
 From the remaining 27 PSZ2 sources matched to 2RXS, only 10 systems have a measured redshift and can be considered to be optically confirmed.
-We visually inspect those systems and find two obvious missed clusters, both located in the $gi$-band part of the footprint.
+We visually inspect those systems and find two obvious missed clusters (PSZ2 G047.71-59.47, PSZ2 G046.26-70.47), both located in the patchy $gi$-band part of the footprint.
 The remaining 8 systems are either at large separation from the 2RXS source ($>300$ arcsec) or are potentially low richness systems or perhaps chance superpositions.
 From repeating the matching with the random catalogs, we estimate a $\sim15$ chance of matching physically unassociated PSZ2 and 2RXS systems.
 This provides an explanation for the remaining 8 systems not being confirmed.

 From the 854 sources that either have a match with the 90\% purity sample or make the \fcont\ cut but are then excluded as likely AGN, 761 have a PSZ2 redshift.
 Only 8 of these sources show redshift offsets of $\Delta z/(1+z)>0.1$, which are very large by galaxy cluster standards.
-In all these cases, the MARDELS redshift seems to be correct, suggesting there is a problem with the PSZ2 redshifts, a problem with the PSZ2 to 2RXS cross-matching or both.
+In all these cases, the RASS-MCMF redshift seem to be the correct redshift to the 2RXS candidate.
+In three cases the matched PSZ2 cluster corresponds to another cluster and refers to the 2RXS candidate in question.
+Finally we find five cases where the redshifts listed in PSZ2 likely need to be reconsidered.
 One noteworthy case of a likely wrong redshift is PSZ2~G181.71-68.65 (ACO~305) with $z_\mathrm{PSZ2}=0.1529$, which is likely at $z_\mathrm{MCMF}=0.293$.
+We list the five cases with discrepant redshifts in Appendix~\ref{app:PSZphotozoff}.